scMarth/batch_convert_to_mp3/README.md

 Some simple Windows Batch Files to batch ffmpeg conversions to .mp3 files.
 This project comes with a pre-compiled version of ffpmeg.exe that is tested on Windows 8.1.

-ffmpeg can be found here: https://github.com/FFmpeg/FFmpeg
+The source (git repo) for ffmpeg can be found here: https://github.com/FFmpeg/FFmpeg

 ## Usage: